The History of Reeces Creek Elementary

 Present Day Reeces Creek Elementary School

 The dedication ceremony for the new Reeces Creek Elementary School was held on August 20, 1989.
 Marge Haedge was the first principal of Reeces Creek, and Billie Myer held the assistant principal position.
 This school was a 66,250 square-foot elementary school with 42 classrooms.
 450 students atteneded the new school.
 The school was known as the Reeces Creek Critters donning the colors teal and pink.

 In 1995, Phillys Hill became the principal of Reeces Creek where she remained until 2007.
 The school continued to grow with the growth of Killeen reaching over 800 students during this time.

-Michelle Taylor took over as principal in 2007 where she remains the schools academic leader to this day.
+Michelle Taylor took over as principal in 2007 where she remains the schools academic leader until 2019 when she retired.
 In 2009 the school mascot changed to the Reeces Creek Coyotes with the colors black and silver.
 In 2013 a new wing was added to Reeces Creek to accomodate the growing poplulation reaching over 1,300 students.
 The addition included 13 classrooms, additional bathrooms, spacious library, and beautiful office and clinic area.